aharlap/anti-o-org-eval/README.md

-# Inlcusion toolkit
+# Inlcusion toolkit game

-This is a tool for community organizations and groups to self-evaluate their practices from the perspective of an anti-oppression framework.
-The evaluation takes the form of a checklist (eventually, it will be interactive).
-The guiding principle in choosing and framing the list items are to help reveal possible inequities with the following two questions:
+This is a game which may serve as a tool for fostering empathy and anti-oppressive practice.
+It is intended for community organizations and work groups to self-evaluate their practices from the perspective of an anti-oppression framework.

-1. Who benefits from this?
-2. Who does not benefit from this?
-Or benefits differently?

 ## Why use this?

-- It can spark discussions in your group by providing tangible starting points.
+- It can spark discussions in your group by providing starting points for improvement.
 - Using this as a group may overcome one of the key challenges to initiating change: gaining a collective awareness of current needs.
 - It can simply be a learning experience if you are unfamiliar or still learning about the anti-oppression framework.
 - It's free, costs you only as much time and effort as you are willing to invest into it.